2021 Conference USA football season

 The 2021 Conference USA football season was the 26th season of college football play for Conference USA (C-USA).
 The season started on August 28, 2021 and ended on December 23, 2021.
 The conference consisted of 14 members in two divisions.
 It was part of the 2021 NCAA Division I FBS football season.

-Previous season

-Due to the COVID-19 pandemic, Old Dominion did not play the 2020 season, leaving the conference with 13 participating teams.
-The rest of the conference played the full season, with some games postponed or cancelled for reasons relating to the pandemic.
-The Marshall Thundering Herd won the East Division, while the UAB Blazers won the West Division.
-In the 2020 Conference USA Football Championship Game, the Blazers defeated the Thundering Herd 22–13.

 Preseason

 Preseason Media Poll

 The Preseason Media Poll was released on July 19.
 Marshall was voted the favorite to win the East Division, while UAB was voted favorite for the West Division.